-Economic Empowerment for Women (EEW) works to promote the economic and social possibilities of women in Israel, with an emphasis on those of a low socioeconomic status, through the development of business entrepreneurship.
+Economic Empowerment for Women works to promote the economic and social possibilities of women in Israel, with an emphasis on those of a low socioeconomic status, through the development of business entrepreneurship.
 This assistance to women equips and motivates them to open their own small businesses based on their skills and abilities.
-EEW will be providing business consulting to women with small businesses who have been evacuated from their homes and EEW graduates from across the country whose businesses have been affected.
+During the current war, Jewish Federations supported EEW in providing business consulting to women with small businesses evacuated from their homes and to graduates across the country whose businesses had been affected.